When A Gunman Is In the Building, What Will You Tell the Media?

 May this never happen to you.
 It will happen to someone.
 In just the last two weeks, this affected high schools in my circle.
 In the high school I attended near Chicago, a student was arrested for posing with an AK-47 on social media.
-In the high school a mile up the street from my home near Atlanta, a student was arrested for bringing a handgun to school.
+At the high school a mile up the street from my home near Atlanta, a student was arrested for bringing a handgun to school.
 In the high school across town, a group of students are accused of making false claims that another student was planning a violent act.
-In Dalton High School, about two hours from me, just yesterday, a teacher shot a handgun (and was subsequently arrested) in his classroom.
+In Dalton High School (Georgia), about two hours from me, just yesterday, a teacher shot a handgun (and subsequently arrested) in his classroom.
 Thankfully, none of these situations led to something worse.

 We know what happened in Marjory Stoneman Douglas High School, Columbine High School, and Sandy Hook Elementary School.
 In Orlando, an ex-employee of a manufacturer killed five people.
 Wikipedia has a page devoted to listing killings that happened at post offices.
 The list goes on.

 As you lead and as you speak, be ready.

 I’d love your comments on LinkedIn.
 Please be civil.